 Union County College prohibits all acts of violence on all campuses and at all College-related events, including sexual assault, domestic violence, stalking, and dating violence.
-All incidents of sexual violence reported to the College will be promptly investigated and referred to the Office of Student Conduct as appropriate.
+All incidents of sexual violence reported to the College will be promptly investigated and referred to the Office of the Dean of Students as appropriate.

 If you experience any form of sexual misconduct, domestic, dating violence and or stalking, the College objectives are to end the misconduct, prevent its occurrence and address its effects.
 Reporting such conduct to the police or the Public Safety Office is not mandatory, but victims are encouraged to report such conduct so it may be investigated.
 With respect to reporting activities that may constitute a crime, the College encourages students to contact the local police where the offense took place as quickly as possible.
-Students, staff, faculty, visitors and business partners may notify the public
+Students, staff, faculty, visitors and business partners may notify the Public Safety Office, who can notify local police.
+To report a violation, contact the Dean of Students, the Affirmative Action Officer or the Dean of College Life located on the Cranford campus.